TopSwagCode/Dotnet.Channel/README.md

 * https://www.stevejgordon.co.uk/an-introduction-to-system-threading-channels

 As a bonus in this repository, I have added Github actions and Sonarqube code quality checker.
 This is currently just for testing out if it is something I want to add to all my public repositories.

+## TODO:

+* Add Unit tests
+* Add Codecoverage
+* Make youtube video about it all and link here.